 21 AWESOME PUBLIC SPEAKING TIPS

 Before we begin let me be the first one to break the bad news to you…

-Unfortunately, there is NO OTHER WAY around it!
-(Believe me I’ve tried)
+Unfortunately, there is NO OTHER WAY around it – and believe me I’ve tried.

 The question is: How do you learn Public Speaking?